pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 **Conclusion:**

-Despite the fact this is a prepared example, there are some data preparations techniques that can be really useful in terms of accuracy but they need some supervision.
+Despite the fact this is a prepared example, there are some data preparations techniques that can be really useful in terms of accuracy, but they need some supervision.
 This supervision can be helped by algorithms.

 <br>